Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 If two or more masters try to put information onto the bus, the first to produce a ‘one’ when the other produces a ‘zero’ loses the arbitration.
-The clock signals during arbitration are a synchronized combination of the clocks generated by the masters using the wired-AND connection to the SCL line (for more detailed information concerning arbitration see Section 3.1.8).
+The clock signals during arbitration are a synchronized combination of the clocks generated by the masters using the wired-AND connection to the SCL line (for more detailed information concerning arbitration see [Section 3.1].8).

 Generation of clock signals on the I²C-bus is always the responsibility of master devices;
 each master generates its own clock signals when transferring data on the bus.
 Bus clock signals from a master can only be altered when they are stretched by a slow slave device